 - Once you transfer the eggplant flesh to a strainer, let it sit for 30 minutes so it releases its extra liquid.
 Discard the liquid as it's bitter and has no use.

-- It's easier to scoop out the eggplant flesh instead than it is to peel the skin.
+- Sometimes it’s easier to scoop out the eggplant flesh instead of peeling the skin.

 Melitzanosalata Recipe (Greek Eggplant Dip)